George Washington: The Soldier Through the French and Indian War

 Legend has it that George Washington's father discovered the child's military bent when he was a small boy and gave him a toy sword which greatly delighted the pint-sized future Commander-in-Chief.
 While there is no more documentary evidence to support this than there is of the original cherry tree tale and the highly-colored romances attributed to his young manhood, Washington's military aptitude was nurtured from a young age.
 His early years in Virginia were infused with a military atmosphere as troops were rasied and trained to be send to the West Indies to combat the Spaniards.
 Numerous members of his family, including his grandfather and two of his half-brothers, were also military men.

 Lawrence Washington, George's half-brother, 14 years his senior, had offered his services and had been commissioned captain in the contingent that sailed in 1740 to join the combined expeditions of Admiral Vernon and General Wentworth.
-Little 8-year-old George may well have experieinced all of a small boy's thrilling excitement and admiration for his brave older brother as he and his comrades departed for war.
+Little 8-year-old George may well have thrilled with excitement and admiration for his brave older brother as he and his comrades departed for war.

 The love of military affairs did not abate and pass as most boyish enthusiasms do, but developed into a fixed interest which was strengthened when Lawrence returned two years later, and then became adjutant of his district in Virginia with the rank of major.
 Having inherited the plantation on the Potomac which he renamed Mount Vernon and taken himself Miss Anne Fairfax to wife, Lawrence Washington retained his interest in both military and naval matters.